Ariel Henry: Acting Prime Minister of Haiti

-In an interview with Miami Herald on 11 February, Henry stated that he was willing to hand over suspects in the case of Moïse's assassination to the United States, as he supported their investigation into the former president's death and believed that the Ministry of Justice and Public Security was weak.
+In an interview with the Miami Herald on 11 February, Henry stated that he was willing to hand over suspects in the case of Moïse's assassination to the United States, as he supported their investigation into the former President's death and believed that the Ministry of Justice and Public Security was weak.
 He also stated that he supported appointing a judge from another country to oversee the case independently in Haiti and he would seek the assistance of the Caribbean Community for it.
 During the 2 June meeting of the Aid Effectiveness Committee of the Coordination Framework of external aid for the development of Haiti, Henry stated that improving the security situation in the country was a prerequisite for holding the elections.
-On 11 September, he stated that the government will begin the organization of elections by the end of 2022.
+On 11 September, he stated that the government would begin the organization of elections by the end of 2022.

 An announcement by Henry on 11 September regarding a reduction in subsidies on fuel, more than doubling the cost of petrol, diesel and kerosene, led to countrywide protests and gangs preventing fuel from being unloaded at the Varreux terminal, creating a nationwide shortage.
 On 5 October, Henry appealed to the international community for help in resolving the crisis.
 Two days later, he and the Council of Ministers authorized the government to request international military assistance.
 The G9 alliance of gangs announced the lifting of their blockade of the Varreux terminal on 11 November.
 Henry fired Justice Minister Berto Dorcé and Interior Minister Liszt Quitel on 14 November, three days after the Government Commissioner Jacques Lafontant was dismissed due to a complaint by Henry.
-Henry appointed himself as the acting Interior Minister, while Emmelie Prophete was appointed as the Justice Minister.
+Henry appointed himself as the acting Interior Minister, while Emmelie Prophète was appointed as the Justice Minister.

-On 21 December 2022, Henry along with representatives of political parties, civil society organizations and private sector signed an agreement to hold the general elections in 2023, with the new government taking office on 7 February 2024.
-It also established a three-member High Council for the Transition with powers to take part in appointment of government officials and overseeing the various government departments, along with a Government Action Control Body to ensure that the compliance of the government with the rules and transparency.

-Protesting police officers attacked the official residence of Henry and the Toussaint Louverture International Airport on 26 January 2023, in response to a rise in spate of killings of fellow officers.
+On 21 December 2022, Henry along with representatives of political parties, civil society organizations and the private sector signed an agreement to hold the general elections in 2023, with the new government taking office on 7 February 2024.
+It also established a three-member High Council for the Transition with powers to take part in appointment of government officials and overseeing the various government departments, along with a Government Action Control Body to ensure the compliance of the government with the rules and transparency.
+Protesting police officers attacked Henry's official residence and Toussaint Louverture International Airport on 26 January 2023, in response to a rise in killings of fellow officers.
 Henry, who was at the airport at the time, was able to escape.
 The High Council for the Transition was formally installed by him on 6 February 2023.
+In February 2024, however, he stated that the general elections will be held when the government was able to control the security situation in Haiti.
+The Caribbean Community later in the month said that he had committed to holding the elections by 31 August 2025.